-Folks we get many inquiries as to “How do I get a Service Dog?”.
+We get many inquiries as to “How do I get a Service Dog?”.
 Hopefully this page will help clear up some of the misconceptions and get the conversation off on the right foot/paw.
+The Paws Fur Thought process is described in the following diagram and paragraphs.
+We hope this helps answer the question "How do I get a Service Dog?"

 Many people see a service dog as a matter of convenience (I am able to bring my dog everywhere).
 That statement alone should grind the conversation to a halt.
 There is nothing convenient about a service dog.
 It is a huge amount of work and responsibility.
 Before that point in the discussion there is something that needs to be clarified in no uncertain terms.